aceetheridge/LegoMindstormEV3Sorting/README.md

 Install Jupyter Notebook: https://jupyter.org/install

 ## Step 3:
-Run downloadImagesGatherMore in Jupyter Notebook or VsCode.
+Run downloadImagesGatherMore.ipynb in Jupyter Notebook or VsCode.

 Run through all of the cells in order.

+You will need to create a https://www.kaggle.com/ username to download the images and labels but this is free.

 Note: You only have to run till the point where it downloads from kaggle to get all the images.
 If you want to add more images continue with this script.